-Tampa, Florida , 1997
+Tampa, Florida

-REVOCABLE PROXY

-(SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GROUP TECHNOLOGIES CORPORATION FOR A SPECIAL MEETING OF SHAREHOLDERS

-TO BE HELD ON NOVEMBER 25, 1997)
+GROUP TECHNOLOGIES CORPORATION REVOCABLE PROXY (SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GROUP TECHNOLOGIES CORPORATION FOR A SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JANUARY , 1998)

-The undersigned hereby appoints Roger W. Johnson, Henry F. Frigon and Sidney R. Petersen, and any of them, with full power of substitution, as attorneys and proxies for the undersigned, to represent and vote shares of common stock of Group Technologies Corporation, a Florida corporation ("GTC") standing in my name on the books and records of GTC at the close of business on October 15, 1997, which the undersigned is entitled to cast at the Special Meeting of Shareholders to be held at 10901 Malcolm McKinley Drive, Tampa, Florida, on Tuesday, November 25, 1997 at 10:00 a.m. local time, and at any and all adjournments or postponements, as follows:
+The undersigned hereby appoints Roger W. Johnson, Henry F. Frigon and Sidney R. Petersen, and any of them, with full power of substitution, as attorneys and proxies for the undersigned, to represent and vote shares of common stock of Group Technologies Corporation, a Florida corporation ("GTC") standing in my name on the books and records of GTC at the close of business on December 31, 1997, which the undersigned is entitled to cast at the Special Meeting of Shareholders to be held at the Holiday Inn located at 2701 East Fowler Avenue, Tampa, Florida, on , January , 1998 at 10:00 a.m. local time, and at any and all adjournments or postponements, as follows:

-Meeting of Shareholders to be held at 10901 Malcolm McKinley Drive, Tampa, Florida, on Tuesday, November 25, 1997 at 10:00 a.m. local time, and at any and all adjournments or postponements, as follows: 1.
-To approve the Amended and Restated Agreement and Plan of Reorganization dated as of September 22, 1997 (the "Reorganization Agreement") by and among GTC, Group Financial Partners, Inc., Tube Turns Technologies, Inc. and Bell Technologies, Inc., including the issuance of shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock"), contemplated thereby. [] FOR [] AGAINST [] ABSTAIN 2.
-To approve an amendment to GTC's Articles of Incorporation to increase the authorized shares of GTC Common Stock from 40,000,000 shares to 60,000,000 shares. [] FOR [] AGAINST [] ABSTAIN 3.
-To approve an amendment to GTC's Articles of Incorporation to effect a 1-for-4 reverse stock split. [] FOR [] AGAINST [] ABSTAIN 4.
-To approve the reincorporation of GTC in Delaware through the merger of GTC with and into a newly formed Delaware corporation wholly-owned by GTC. [] FOR [] AGAINST [] ABSTAIN THIS PROXY WILL BE VOTED FOR EACH OF THE PROPOSAL(S) STATED ABOVE IF NO CHOICE IS MADE HEREON.
+1. To approve the Second Amended and Restated Agreement and Plan of Reorganization dated as of November 25, 1997 (the "Reorganization Agreement") by and among GTC, Group Financial Partners, Inc., Tube Turns Technologies, Inc. and Bell Technologies, Inc., including the issuance of shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock"), contemplated thereby.

+2. Conditioned upon the approval of proposal 1, to approve an amendment to GTC's Articles of Incorporation to increase the authorized shares of GTC Common Stock from 40,000,000 shares to 60,000,000 shares.

+3. Conditioned upon the approval of proposal 1, to approve an amendment to GTC's Articles of Incorporation to effect a 1-for-4 reverse stock split.

+4. Conditioned upon the approval of proposal 1, to approve the reincorporation of GTC in Delaware through the merger of GTC with and into a newly formed Delaware corporation wholly-owned by GTC.

+THIS PROXY WILL BE VOTED FOR EACH OF THE PROPOSAL(S) STATED ABOVE IF NO CHOICE IS MADE HEREON.